mariodavid/cuba-component-instant-launcher/README.md

 ## Using the application component

-The `instant-launcher` application component let's you define `Launcher Commands` at runtime that can be executed via a search box.
+The `instant-launcher` application component let's you define `Launcher Commands` at runtime that can be executed as shortcuts via the global search box or a global keyboard shortcut.

+Example Launcher Commands:

+* opening the screen to create a new user
+* shortcut for running a specific report and starts the download of the file
+* executing arbitrary business logic like

+### Launcher Command Types

 The following types of instant launchers are supported: